ProvataHealth/react-native-smooth-swipe-list/README.md

 - [x] Support basic inertia
 - [x] Minimize the number of renders / updates
 - [x] Animate removal of SwipeRows from SwipeList
+- [x] Animate adding of SwipeRows to SwipeList
 - [ ] Passing left/right button props instead of views for ease of use
 - [ ] Multi sub view staggered position translation
 - [ ] Passing pan information to sub views (e.g. for animating icons, bg color, etc)